xxlimengying/academic-website/content/authors/mengyingli/_index.md

 # - Researchers
 # - Visitors
 ---
-I’m a Postdoctoral Scholar studying Renewable Energy and Energy Meteorology in the [Center for Energy Research](https://cer.ucsd.edu/) at [University of California San Diego](https://ucsd.edu/).
-My postdocoral work and PhD dissertation research was advised by [Prof. Carlos F. M. Coimbra](http://jacobsschool.ucsd.edu/faculty/faculty_bios/index.sfe?fmp_recid=324), and was funded by projects from [National Science Foundation](https://www.nsf.gov/), [Department of Energy](https://www.energy.gov/) and [California Energy Comission](https://www.energy.ca.gov/).
-During my time with the [Coimbra Research Group](http://coimbra.ucsd.edu/), I was involved with a number of research projects such as high-fidelity solar irradiance forecasting using physical and machine learning models; spectral modeling of longwave and shortwave radiative transfer in the atmosphere; and physics-based estimation of cloud optical properties from cutting-edge remote sensing data (e.g., GOES satellite imaging).
-Currently, I am expanding my research areas to large-scale thermal energy storage, hybridizing different renewable sources for power production, passive cooling and desalination.
+I’m an Assistant Professor in the department of [Mechniacal Engineering](https://www.polyu.edu.hk/me/) at [The Hong Kong Polytechnic Univeristy](https://www.polyu.edu.hk/).
+Prior to join PolyU in 2020, I worked as a Postdoctoral Scholar from 2018 to 2020 in [Center for Energy Research](https://cer.ucsd.edu/) at [University of California San Diego](https://ucsd.edu/).
+My postdocoral work and Ph.D. dissertation research was advised by [Prof. Carlos F. M. Coimbra](http://jacobsschool.ucsd.edu/faculty/faculty_bios/index.sfe?fmp_recid=324).
+I conducted various research projects such as high-fidelity solar irradiance forecasting using physical and machine learning models; spectral modeling of longwave and shortwave radiative transfer in the atmosphere; and physics-based estimation of cloud optical properties from cutting-edge remote sensing data (e.g., GOES satellite imaging).
+Currently, my research areas are expanded to large-scale thermal energy storage, hybridizing different renewable sources for power production, passive cooling and desalination.